The effect of substrate waviness on random sequential adsorption packing properties: Results and discussion

 \subsection{Packing density}

-The surface shape's effect should manifest itself in the deviation of the mean packing fraction from the flat surface value $\theta_\text{flat} = 0.5470690(7)$ \cite{Wang1994,Zhang2013,Ciesla2018}.
+The effect of surface shape should manifest itself in the deviation of the mean packing fraction from the flat surface value $\theta_\text{flat} = 0.5470690(7)$ \cite{Wang1994,Zhang2013,Ciesla2018}.
 As the surface waviness increases, so does the area available for the adsorbate, and thus, the packing fractions should be higher.
 Fig.\ref{fig:theta}(a) shows the difference $\Delta\theta = \theta(A, \lambda) - \theta_\text{flat}$ on a logarithmic scale.
-The statistical error was on average $\sigma(\theta) \approx 0.6 \times 10^{-4}$, and we regarded all $\Delta\theta < 2\sigma(\theta)$ as background noise.
+The statistical error was on average $\sigma(\theta) \approx 0.6 \times 10^{-4}$ and all $\Delta\theta < 2\sigma(\theta)$ was regarded as background noise.
 The difference $\Delta\theta$ is very prominent for large amplitudes, $A > 1$, with the packing fraction even exceeding $1$ in extreme cases.
 For a fixed $A$, the packing fraction reaches its maximum for some moderate $\lambda_\text{max}(A)$, with $\lambda_\text{max} \approx 3$ for $A = 8$ shifting towards $\lambda_\text{max} \approx 1.5$ for lowest amplitudes (see the dot-dashed line in Fig.\ref{fig:theta}).
-If both $A$ and $\lambda$ are large, the surface is near flat on the length scales given by particles diameter $D$.
+If both $A$ and $\lambda$ are large, the surface is nearly flat on the length scales given by particles diameter $D$.
 Then, $\theta$ depends only on the ratio $A/\lambda$ (c.f. the level sets of the form $A=\text{const} \cdot \lambda$).
-When $A$ decays, the range of $\lambda$ with the visible difference narrows down.
+When $A$ decreases, the range of $\lambda$ with the visible difference narrows down.
 For $A \le 0.02$ the surface becomes indistinguishable from a flat one within statistical error.
-Similarly, the undulation ceases to be visible for $\lambda < 0.4$, when the surface is accessible only near the top (see Fig.\ref{fig:packing}c) and becomes apparently flat regardless of how large the value of $A$ is, which results in vertical level sets in this regime.
+Similarly, the undulation ceases to be visible for $\lambda < 0.4$, when the surface is accessible only near its peak tops (see Fig.\ref{fig:packing}c) and becomes apparently flat regardless of how large the value of $A$ is, which results in vertical level sets in this regime.
 Better statistics can always increase numerical precision; however, in practice, there is a limit on how accurately the packing fraction can be measured experimentally. $\Delta\theta \approx 0.02$ ($\approx 4\%$ of $\theta_\text{flat}$) appears to be a reasonable threshold value \cite{Ocwieja2018,Yang2020}.
 The solid, red curve bounds this region in Fig.~\ref{fig:theta}.
-In that case, the amplitudes $A \in [0.2, 0.5]$ smaller than the ball's radius are readily detected within experimental precision by $\Delta\theta$ in the neighbourhood of $\lambda = 1.5$.
+In such case, the amplitudes $A \in [0.2, 0.5]$ smaller than the ball radius are easily detected within experimental precision by $\Delta\theta$ in the neighbourhood of $\lambda = 1.5$.
 On the other hand, $\Delta\theta$ does not appear to be sufficiently sensitive to detect $\lambda < 1$.